HorzaGobuchul/Amateur-Voat-Enhancements/README.md

 # Amateur Voat Enhancements

-AVE is a light Enhancement Suite for Voat.co
+AVE is a light Enhancement Suite for Voat.co.

+It is a userscript written for [GreaseMonkyeGreaseMonkey](http://www.greasespot.net/).

 # Features:
 ## All css modifications support both Dark and Light themes.